Asmara Maekel, Eritrea Travel Guide

 If Asmara's history captivated you, consider Massawa for its Ottoman and From italy colonial past.

-Explore traditional Eritrean life by checking out the highland regions.
+Explore traditional Eritrean life by examining the highland regions.

 Head to the Red Sea coast from Massawa for a different natural environment.